ursho2552/Bluecloud_WB_Cluster/README.md

 We kickstart the modeling process by identifying the species available for analysis, from a defined source.
 We select these species based on specific criteria, such as a minimum sample size, the depth range for sampling, and the temporal range of the data.
 This selection ensures that the subsequent modeling efforts focus on species that meet the desired criteria.
 Parameters are the following :

-`DATA_SOURCE`: either "occurrence", "abundance", "omics", "custom".
+`DATA_SOURCE`: either "occurrence", "biomass", "abundance", "MAG", "custom".
 This parameter will redirect the query to the appropriate database to source the data from.
 The latter corresponds to an already formatted .csv, .txt or .xlsx file.

 `SAMPLE_SELECT`: a list containing the minimum sample size, target depth range and sample temporal range.